vandanachandola/Smart-Home-Dataset-With-Weather-Information/README.md

 3. Change the path according to the path where HomeC.csv file is saved.
 4. Run the cells to compile the code and see the output.

-## Additional Info to run teh file:
+## Additional Info to run the file:
 1. Link to original dataset: https://drive.google.com/file/d/195k1GGruW_fAYazFRb9qDxP7Ir5YZqVp/view?usp=sharing
-2. Test dataset is included in the repo.
+2. Test/Sample dataset is included in the repo named as sample_HomeC.csv.
+3. Deliverables folder is included in the repo, which contains the presentation slides and project report.